bluemelodia/Outages/README.md

 ## Background

 The code behaves differently in development (localhost) versus production.
 Why?
-Because of CORs.
+Because of CORS.

 <b>What is CORS?</b>